Score-based generative emulation of impact-relevant Earth system model outputs: Discussion

 One critique of climate model emulation is that many ESMs exhibit known biases, particularly in their representation of tails and fine-scale variability --- hence the large research effort devoted to model tuning and bias correction, and the constant drive to increase models' resolution.
 Therefore, if parts of the simulated distribution are known to be unreliable, it is reasonable to question whether emulating them is even useful.
 We argue that this critique is misplaced for two reasons.

-First, while imperfect, ESMs have undeniably allowed us to advance our understanding of the climate system and of what the future may look like, in that some behaviors are well represented and robustly emerge across different climate models.
+First, while imperfect, ESMs have undeniably allowed us to advance our understanding of the climate system and predict its response to greenhouse gas emissions, as demonstrated in retrospective studies~\citep[e.g][]{hausfather2020evaluating}.
 Where biases exist, many applications already treat ESM outputs with caution.
-For example, bias correction, downscaling, and multi-model ensembles are standard tools in impact assessment workflows to adjust inputs and explicitly represent uncertainty, so that conclusions are not misled by ESM errors~\citep{falloon2014ensembles, maraun2016bias, lange2019trend}.
+For example, bias correction, downscaling, and multi-model ensembles are standard tools in impact assessment workflows to adjust inputs and explicitly represent uncertainty, so that conclusions are not misled by ESM biases~\citep{falloon2014ensembles, maraun2016bias, lange2019trend}.
 In practice, this means emulators can be used directly where ESMs are reliable, and postprocessed through the same existing pipelines where they are not.

 Second, the development of climate model emulators is also largely a methodological endeavor that is ESM-agnostic.
 As such, when better climate models are available, the same frameworks can be used to emulate them with minimal adjustment.
-In fact, we can already envision using gridded reanalysis products to train emulators that better match observed climate distributions than ESM outputs~\citep{brenowitz2025climate}.
+In fact, we can already envision adding gridded reanalysis products in the training of emulators so that they match observed climate distributions better than ESM outputs~\citep{brenowitz2025climate}.
 For methodological development, as in this work, evaluating an emulator’s ability to capture future changes requires future projections, which justifies training and validation on CMIP6 archives.
 Once trained on CMIP6 simulations, however, the emulator can be fine-tuned on reanalysis products or available observations using transfer learning or nudging approaches to reduce model bias before practical use~\citep{immorlano2025transferring, wang2025gen2}.